$1000 for one glorious poem

 - Entry fee: $40 for up to 3 poems (includes a 1-year Canadian subscription or renewal to The New Quarterly).
 Additional poems are $5 each.

-- Submissions must be unpublished, nor can they accepted for publication elsewhere.
+- Submissions must be unpublished, nor can they have been accepted for publication elsewhere.

 - Submissions are accepted online only.